Outgoing Erasmus+ traineeship

 You are about to come back

 Before returning to Italy, remember to:

-- have your Certificate of Attendance sent from the foreign university to UniGe International Mobility Service or, when you are back, bring the master copy to the UniGe International Mobility Service, Piazza della Nunziata 6 - 2 floor
+- have your Certificate of Attendance, in the Important documents section of this page, sent from the foreign university to UniGe International Mobility Service or, when you are back, bring the master copy to the UniGe International Mobility Service, Piazza della Nunziata 6, 2 floor

-- have the After the mobility section of the Learning Agreement filled by the partner institution and sent to the School Internationalisation Office.
-Have a copy sent to UniGe International Mobility Service (firstname.lastname@example.org)
+- have the After the mobility section of the Learning Agreement filled by the partner institution and sent to the Erasmus Office.
+Please, have a copy sent to UniGe International Mobility Service

 Once you are back